-Homemade Dry Adobo Seasoning is easy to whip up at home using ingredients you likely already have in your cupboard and can be endlessly customized to suit your tastes.
+Homemade Adobo Seasoning is easy to whip up at home using ingredients you likely already have in your cupboard!
+The seasoning can also be endlessly customized to suit your tastes.

 Adobo seasoning is one of those all-purpose seasonings that you can easily make from seasoning staples like garlic powder, salt, pepper, and oregano.
-Mine strays from traditional adobo seasoning recipes because I wanted to bring a little heat with cayenne pepper and chili powder.
+My homemade version strays from traditional recipes because I wanted to bring a little heat with cayenne pepper and chili powder.

-There are wet and dry adobo applications, but here I'm focusing on Dry Adobo Seasoning.
+There are wet and dry adobo applications, but here I'm focusing on dry Adobo Seasoning made from various herbs and spices.

 Jump to: